jeffreyong15/Counsel.NLP/README.md

 2. **Advising Topics** were collected from SJSU's graduate program advising pages and manually curated.
 3. Data was stored in a structured JSON format for efficient retrieval and LLM context integration.

-To recreate the data collection you can run code in the [`Baseline Experiment/Data Collection`](<./Baseline Experiment/Data Collection>).
+To recreate the data collection you can run code in the [`Baseline Experiment/Data Collection`](<./Baseline Experiment/Data Collection>) folder.
 It also contains the PDFs necessary for the general advising scraping.

 ---